StarRocks/starrocks/docs/en/administration/data_migration_tool.md

 The important metrics are as follows:

 - `Sync progress`: The progress of data migration.
 The migration tool regularly checks whether the data in the target cluster is lagging behind the source cluster.
 Therefore, a progress of 100% only means that the data synchronization is completed within the current check interval.
 If new data continues to be loaded into the source cluster, the progress may decrease in the next check interval.
+- `Sync table progress`： The number of tables that have been migrated during this migration task and the proportion of tables that need to be synchronized in this synchronization task.
 - `total`: The total number of all types of jobs in this migration operation.
 - `ddlPending`: The number of DDL jobs pending to be executed.
 - `jobPending`: The number of pending data synchronization jobs to be executed.